shuangke/CSE6242FinalProject/README.txt

 	Set up:
 	a) In command window, change the current directory to Kmeans clusters.
 	b) Check python version use python -V
 	c) If Python version returned is 3.X, use python3 -m http.server If Python version returned is 2.X, use python -m SimpleHTTPSever

+4. GridView
+	Contents:
+	index.html: this file includes D3 visualization code implementation in javascript for the grid views.
+The visualization can be found [here](https://sahil-dhingra.github.io/gridview/.

+	Set up:
+	a) In command window, change the current directory to GridView.
+	b) Check python version use python -V
+	c) If Python version returned is 3.X, use python3 -m http.server If Python version returned is 2.X, use python -m SimpleHTTPSever